-Anime Geek is predicting that the studio is planning on releasing the Goblin Slayer Season 2 anime in late 2023.
+Anime Geek successfully predicting that the studio was planning on releasing the Goblin Slayer Season 2 anime in late 2023.
 (See the release date section below for more details.)

 On January 31, 2021, the initial announcement of the production of Goblin Slayer Season 2 anime was made during GA FES 2021, which is an annual Livestream event held by light novel publishing company GA Bunko.

 A full year after the Goblin Slayer: Goblin’s Crown movie was released internationally, the second season of the anime TV series is finally on the horizon.
 The promised “return” will happen, but when will Goblin Slayer Season 2 come out?

 During Anime Japan 2022 on March 26, 2022, the official website simply stated, “The second season of the TV anime series is currently in production!
 Please check this account and the official website for the latest information on the project!”
 Unfortunately, the new teaser art was the full extent of the announcement.